mozilla/addon-sdk/AOM Native Jetpack Support.md

 # Use Cases

 * Running tests for a Jetpack via Command Line (using Firefox binary) and via the AOM user interface.
-* Test run an addon with a blank profile (or existing profile) *
+* Test run an addon with a blank profile (or existing profile) via cli

-# Case for separating Jetpacks from old school extensions

-* Jetpacks have permissions which old school extensions do not
-* Jetpacks have a test framework which will be usable through the user interface whcih old school extensions do not have.
-*
+* Creating a blank/skeleton jetpack add-on via user interface
+* Pointing AOM to WIP add-on for development purposes
+* Installing a Jetpack, zipped and renamed and a xpi, without the need to convert the Jetpack structure to use the old school xpi structure (ie: no need for a install.rdf or bootstrap.js file)

+# Implementation

+## Adding CLI flags for the Firefox binary

+## Updating XPIProvider